General rules & meetings

 A scorecard must be filled in for each match, including Team Knockout matches, and signed by both captains.
 The home team shall be responsible for e-mailing the completed scorecard to the Results Secretary so that the Results Secretary receives the card within three days of the match.
 For any scorecards not received within three days, the home team will have twelve league points deducted.

-The home team secretary shall be responsible for notifying the Fixture Secretary of a match postponed under Rule 34 and for the re-arrangement of the match within two weeks of the date of the postponement.
+The relevant team secretary shall be responsible for notifying the Fixture Secretary of a match postponed or brought forward under Rules 34, 35 or 36.
+Postponed games must be rearranged within two weeks of the date of the postponement and the Fixture Secretary informed.
 If the match is not re-arranged within two weeks the Executive Committee will adjudicate and advise the re-arranged date when the match is to be played.
 The re-arranged date will then be subject to Rule 34 regarding postponement of league matches.
 If the match is not played on the re-arranged date, then the Appeals Committee will rule on the points awarded.
 No match can be postponed more than once.

-If a team concedes, or fails to turn up for, a league match, the Executive Committee will adjudicate on the probable result/match score.
-The offending team's match score will then be reduced to zero and, in addition, the offending team will also be deducted 18 points in the league table.
-All points deducted ( for any reason) will be ignored when calculating handicaps.
+If a team concedes or fails to turn up for a league match, the Executive Committee will adjudicate on the probable result/match score.
+The offending team's match score will be reduced to zero and in addition, the offending team will also be deducted 18 points in the league table.
+All points deducted (for any reason) will be ignored when calculating handicaps.

 Details of protests and match claims (stating that the offending club has been informed) shall be sent in writing to the League Secretary and the offending club within seven days of the alleged offence taking place.
 The offending club, on being informed, should, if they so desire, send a statement of their case concerning the protest or dispute, in writing, to the League Secretary, within a further 7 days.
 The Executive Committee will only consider a protest or match claim if these procedures are followed.